flogy/gatsby-mdx-tts/README.md

 #### gatsby-config.js

 To include the plugin just add it to your `gatsby-plugin-mdx` configuration in the `gatsbyRemarkPlugin` section.
+In case you have multiple `gatsbyRemarkPlugins` configured is very important that you put the `gatsby-mdx-tts` plugin to **first position**!

 Also, you need to include a couple of mandatory configurations:

 ```javascript
 // In your gatsby-config.js